zackhanni/soundslikesoma/_services/03-podcast-voiceover.md

 ## Video Podcast / Livestream Show

 Whats Included:

-- Audio Recording Equipment and Setup
+- Podcast Recording Equipment and Setup
 - 4k Video Camera
 - Professional Lighting (with color options)
 - Black Curtain Backdrops
 - Professional Engineer to Record and Monitor your Podcast or Show
 - Vocal Leveling, Equalization and Exporting within 2-3 busines days.
 - Video editing, color corrections, video alignment to audio within 2-3 bsuness days

 Optional Addons:
 - Green Screens
 - Audio and Video Condensing - remove unwanted sections and re-arrange content
 - Intro / Outro video clips, Sound Effects, and Commercial Ad Breaks
 - TVs to show off your brand or chatfeed
 - Additional seating, futnature, and other audio/video equipment available
 - Adding metadata and uploading to streaming platforms like YouTube, Twitch, Etc.

 Discounts on your first episode with us!